Ilham-Pratama/use-url-sync/README.md

 # use-url-sync

-_use-url-sync_ is a set of tools that help you sync your state to page url.
+**use-url-sync** is a set of tools that help you sync your state to page url.
 Along with with this package, you can do some awesome stuff, such as:

 - Get value from url query string, that returns `useState` hook function
 - Sync your states's values to url using `useUrlSync` hook function
+- Get synced url directly from `getUrlString` function

 ## 💾 Installation